We use cookies on this site to enhance your user experience. Do You agree?

 Zainteresowania badawcze:

-Chiny w okresie Qing (1644-1911) i dwudziestym wieku; kultura popularna, religia, opera i teatr chiński; historia globalna, kolonialna i imperialna; historia i kultura komunistycznej Europy Wschodniej i Azji Wschodnie
+Chiny w okresie Qing (1644–1911) i w XX wieku; kultura popularna, religia, opera i teatr chiński; historia globalna, kolonialna i imperialna; historia i kultura komunistycznej Europy Wschodniej i Azji Wschodniej.

 Lista publikacji